Which begs the question, will your trip to Myanmar coincide with one of these three festivals?

 The event takes place in March (Tabaung) every year.
 Thousands of candles are lit, and the city comes alive at night.
 Travelers can join the crowds and enjoy the incredible ambiance throughout Yangon.

-Why you should skip the pricey balloon ride over Bagan, and how to explore the sprawling temples by e-bike instead.
+A balloon ride isn't the only way to experience sunrise over Bagan.
+Here's how to explore the sprawling temples by e-bike instead.